This wiki houses information about writing up projects for two lab courses taught by people in the VISTALAB.

 Here is the launch page for Psych 202 projects for 2013.
 Please go to the project page to start building your wiki page.

-- Visit the project suggestions page (Psych 221) to see suggestions for this year.
+- Visit the project suggestions page (Psych 221) to see suggestions for this and previous years.

-Links to Psych 221 projects from the last few years.
+Links to Psych 221 projects for this and previous years.

 - Projects 2010-11